ThePorofessor/Roguemon-Rivals-Summer-Slam/README.md

 <h1 align="center">HOW TO JOIN</h1>

 Join our [Community Discord](https://discord.gg/uutypZMtTk) and emote on the tournament announcement or send me a DM on Discord (ThePorofessor) and I will get you the tournament role!
-Anyone can join until Round 1 ends (August 12th at 11:59 PM).
+Round 1 officially starts on August 6th, but anyone can join until Round 1 ends (August 12th at 11:59 PM).
 Once round 1 ends the bottom of the leaderboard will be cut and admission will be closed.

 ---
 <h1 align="center">ROUND OVERVIEW</h1>